Siddhanta22/Self-Healing-System/README.md

 🔧 **Self-Healing Database**
 💡 An AI-powered system that doesn't just log errors—it understands them, explains them, and helps you fix them.
 🚀 Overview
-In today’s fast-paced development world, error logs alone aren’t enough.
-You need intelligence, speed, and self-recovery—and that’s exactly what this project delivers.
+In today's fast-paced development world, error logs alone aren't enough.
+You need intelligence, speed, and self-recovery—and that's exactly what this project delivers.

 The Self-Healing Database Backend is a full-stack AI-driven error-handling system that reimagines how modern apps detect, understand, and recover from database failures.